-A: Currently 73% of the enrolled Neurobiology Ph.D. students at UNC are women.
+A: Currently 73% of the enrolled Neuroscience Ph.D. students at UNC are women.

-Q: What career paths do graduates of the UNC Neurobiology Curriculum take?
+Q: What career paths do graduates of the UNC Neuroscience Curriculum take?

-Q: Do UNC Neurobiology students get to travel to scientific meetings?
+Q: Do UNC Neuroscience students get to travel to scientific meetings?

 A: The Training Grant provides annual funding for trainees to attend national scientific meetings.
 These are either large professional meetings (e.g. Society for Neuroscience) or smaller specialty meetings (e.g. Gordon Conferences).
 In addition, we encourage students to investigate specialty courses at Cold Spring Harbor or the Marine Biological Laboratory.
 Travel funds to present a student's research at national or international meetings are at the discretion of the student's advisor.